lafvintech/Basic-Starter-Kit-for-ESP32-S3-WROOM/docs/source/about_this_kit.rst

 About This Kit
 ===============

-LAFVIN Super Starter Kit For Esp32 S3
+LAFVIN Basic Starter Kit For Esp32 S3
 ---------------------------------------

 Introduction: